-Developed in Israel and sold in Italy by Autobynet Srl, Ride Vision uses two wide angle HD cameras which cover the entire area around the motorcycle providing a 360 degree view with LED warning indicators mounted on the rear view mirrors, giving motorcyclists precious additional seconds to react and avoid danger.
+Developed in Israel and sold in Italy by Autobynet Srl, Ride Vision uses two wide-angle HD cameras that continuously record and monitor the entire surrounding area around the motorcycle, providing a 360-degree field of constant view.
+Mirror-mounted LED alerts work in tandem with the camera system, and trigger visual warnings that give motorcyclists precious additional seconds to react to and avoid danger.

-Ride Vision uses a combination of image recognition and other algorithms based on artificial intelligence, making it the first comprehensive system able to monitor rolling position and in particular the motorcyclist’s behavior, helping him make critical decisions in real time, keeping his concentration on the road.
+Ride Vision uses a combination of image recognition and other algorithms based on artificial intelligence, making it the first comprehensive system able to monitor rolling position and in particular the motorcyclist’s behavior.
+This helps riders make critical decisions in real time, so that they can keep their concentration where it belongs – on the road.

-The experiment, which will be conducted over a period of three months, has the goal of verifying the benefits resulting from the introduction of active safety elements and providing useful information to the driver who is on duty through the functions which the system provides:
+The experiment, which will be conducted over a period of three months, has the goal of verifying the safety benefits of RV1.
+The system’s active safety elements are not only proven to prevent collisions, but are also useful in providing information to the driver who is on duty through the functions which the system provides.
+These include:

 • Imminent frontal collision warning in case of sudden braking or distraction